-- All written or electronic requests must go through the Freedom of Information Officer - The Freedom of Information Officer will maintain a record of requests - Lists are provided for one time use only; additional uses require additional requests - A written or electronic assurance of use will be required and kept on file - No one less than 18 years of age can be included on lists - · Lists will be provided to the military branches as per federal law - Lists will be provided to accredited educational institutions solely for the purpose of sharing educational opportunities - Lists will be provided to employers solely for the purpose of sharing employment opportunities - Lists are not provided to companies that intend to use or sell for commercial purposes. - The College does not define e-mail addresses as directory information.
+- All written or electronic requests must go through the Chief Communications Officer - The Chief Communications Officer will maintain a record of requests - Lists are provided for one time use only; additional uses require additional requests - A written or electronic assurance of use will be required and kept on file - No one less than 18 years of age can be included on lists - · Lists will be provided to the military branches as per federal law - Lists will be provided to accredited educational institutions solely for the purpose of sharing educational opportunities - Lists will be provided to employers solely for the purpose of sharing employment opportunities - Lists are not provided to companies that intend to use or sell for commercial purposes. - The College does not define e-mail addresses as directory information.